globaldothealth/monkeypox/README.md

 This repository and data exports are published under the CC BY 4.0 license.

-Please cite as: "Global.health Monkeypox (accessed on YYYY-MM-DD)"
+Please cite as: "Global.health Mpox (accessed on YYYY-MM-DD)"

 &

-Kraemer, Tegally, Pigott, Dasgupta, Sheldon, Wilkinson, Schultheiss, et al. Tracking the 2022 Monkeypox Outbreak with Epidemiological Data in Real-Time.
+Kraemer, Tegally, Pigott, Dasgupta, Sheldon, Wilkinson, Schultheiss, et al. Tracking the 2022 Mpox Outbreak with Epidemiological Data in Real-Time.
 The Lancet Infectious Diseases. https://doi.org/10.1016/S1473-3099(22)00359-0.

 For ECDC files, please cite (files are licensed under [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/legalcode)):

 European Centre for Disease Prevention and Control/WHO Regional Office for Europe.
-Monkeypox, Joint Epidemiological overview, {day} {month}, 2022
+Mpox, Joint Epidemiological overview, {day} {month}, 2022